joyhughes/Jen/Lux/README.md

 I want to recapture the sense of play and creativity of the early days of the Internet.
 I want to build a community of artists and developers to create and enjoy pieces of interactive art made from images that anyone can easily use.

+It's the intent of a full version of Lux to be able to output still images, real-time and single-frame animation, and collections of generative art which could be used for appllications such as NFTs.

 # Description

+For an overview of the development history of the project see the [Jen README](https://github.com/joyhughes/Jen/blob/Update-documentation/README.md#development-history-of-jen)

 # Emscripten